 - Little known fact: I was a team sponsored mountain bike racer 🙂 and member of the Women’s Mountain Bike & Tea Society

 - I don’t like to write.
 It is tough to make sense to others!
 But I did write a book.

-How do do I get to know about you?
+How do I get to know about you?

 There are 2-3 ways to share in this community.
-One is by commenting on blog posts, subscribing to my newsletter or in one of my several Facebook groups.
+One is by commenting on blog posts, subscribe to my newsletter or join one of my several Facebook groups.
 We cannot be a “community” if we do not participate.
 It is not a requirement, just an offering!

 Where to go to get more community & information!

 +the private Facebook group